pypa/packaging.python.org/source/specifications/pyproject-toml.rst

 Dependency Groups are suitable for internal development use-cases like linting and testing, as well as for projects which are not built for distribution, like collections of related scripts.

-The `[dependency-groups]` table is an optional top-level table that allows defining non-distribution dependencies used for internal tooling, such as testing or linting.
+The ``[dependency-groups]`` table is an optional top-level table that allows defining non-distribution dependencies used for internal tooling, such as testing or linting.

-For the full specification and behavior, refer to the [Dependency Groups specification](https://packaging.python.org/en/latest/specifications/dependency-groups/).
+For the full specification and behavior, refer to the `Dependency Groups specification <https://packaging.python.org/en/latest/specifications/dependency-groups/>`_.